LuKks/like-json/README.md

 console.log(like.stringify({ msg: 'Created.' }, 1)); //where 1 is a unique id for this struct
 ```

-After that, can get more performance if you avoid the internal if and function call in .stringify:
+Can get more performance if you avoid the internal check and function call in .stringify:
 ```javascript
 let like = require('like-json');